-- A. Objection of SA Actions by Another Assembly Should another Assembly object to an action of the SA, at its next business meeting, the SA will review the objection and either modify the original position to account for the objections of the other constituency(ies) or will reaffirm the original action.
-The SA shall report to the objecting body(ies) within five working days of reviewing the objection. - B. Objection by SA of another Assemblies Actions If the SA determines by a two-thirds vote that the action of another constituency body impacts its constituency, comparable procedures for the reconciliation of the differences will be pursued.
+- A. Objection of Student Assembly Actions by Another Assembly Should another Assembly object to an action of the Student Assembly, at its next business meeting, the Student Assembly will review the objection and either modify the original position to account for the objections of the other constituency(ies) or will reaffirm the original action.
+The Student Assembly shall report to the objecting body(ies) within five working days of reviewing the objection. - B. Objection by the Student Assembly of another Assemblies Actions If the Student Assembly determines by a two-thirds vote that the action of another constituency body impacts its constituency, comparable procedures for the reconciliation of the differences will be pursued.